AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 }
 ```

-The SdsStreamViewMap would appear as follows.
+The SdsStreamViewMap would appear as follows:

 ```json
 {